MarkWillems/elrond-docker/README.md

 # How to use

 ## Prerequisites
-- Have Docker installed on your server: see <a href="https://docs.docker.com/install/" target="_blank">https://docs.docker.com/install/</a>
+- Have Docker and Docker Compose installed on your server: see <a href="https://docs.docker.com/install/" target="_blank">https://docs.docker.com/install/</a>

 TL;DR for Ubuntu 18.04
 ```